-Pickpocket-related risk in the center of Marseille is common and pickpockets usually work in gang.
+Pickpocket-related risk in the center of Marseille is common and pickpockets usually work in a gang.
 While you are distracted by one of them, the other gets your bag.
 Restaurants and bars are also common places where thieves operate.

 NATURAL DISASTERS RISK : LOW

-When natural hazards are in question, the risk is low in Marseille, as well as in the whole France.
+When natural hazards are in question, the risk is low in Marseille, as well as in the whole of France.
 There might be some avalanche risks in the Alps and some forest fires during the summer months, especially along the Mediterranean coast.
 Tourists need to follow the advice of French Authorities in case they need to evacuate areas and close roads for safety reasons.

 MUGGING RISK : MEDIUM

-The chances of being mugged or kidnapped in Marseille are medium, since some dangerous areas need to be avoided, especially at night.
+The chances of being mugged or kidnapped in Marseille are medium since some dangerous areas need to be avoided, especially at night.
 There have been reports about several victims of serious assault on the RER line B and on RER line D, which serves the Stade de France.